 4. Collaborates with other bodies as appropriate to publish core registries needed for the functioning of the Internet.
 In this role, with respect to protocol ports and parameters, ICANN's scope is to provide registration services and open access for registries in the public domain requested by Internet protocol development organizations.

-ICANN shall act strictly in accordance with, and only as reasonably appropriate to achieve its Mission.
+ICANN shall act strictly in accordance with, and only as reasonably appropriate to achieve, its Mission.

 ICANN shall not impose regulations on services that use the Internet’s unique identifiers, or the content that such services carry or provide.

-ICANN shall have the ability to negotiate, enter into and enforce agreements, including Public Interest Commitments (PICs), with contracted parties in service of its Mission.
+ICANN shall have the ability to negotiate, enter into and enforce agreements, including Public Interest Commitments (“PICs”), with contracted parties in service of its Mission.

 Note to drafters: In crafting proposed Bylaws language to reflect this Mission Statement, the CCWG wishes the drafters to note the following: